-As important as strong boxes and packing materials are to any move, choosing the wrong kind of tape for the various needs in transit, storage and packing can result in intense frustration, expensive breakage, lost time and money, compromised storage, and even physical harm should a box or plastic bin suddenly spills open at the worst moment.
+As important as strong boxes and packing materials are to any move, choosing the wrong kind of tape for your move can be a disaster.
+Tape failure during transit, storage or packing can result in intense frustration, expensive breakage, lost time and money, compromised storage, and even physical harm should a box or plastic bin suddenly spill open at the worst moment.

 If it’s your first move, your instinct may be to drop by your local superstore, snag a couple rolls of whatever you can find that has a serrated “gun” cutter attached and call it good.
 In which case, you just made the classic newbie mistake, according to Everett Morizen, commercial relocation specialist with Blocker Transfer & Storage of St. Petersburg, FL.

 “Buy your tape from a moving company or a storage facility like U-Haul or PODs,” he advises.
 “That way, you know you’re getting a good-quality, industrial-strength product.”

 Think again.
 The best tape for moving boxes use for sealing moving boxes will be labeled for “moving” or “storage”, and feature an acrylic adhesive.